Aptomi/k8s-app-engine/docs/language.md

 ## Service

-[Service](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#Service) is an entity that you would use to define structure of your application and its dependencies.
+A [Service](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#Service) is an entity that you would use to define the structure of your application and its dependencies.

-Service consists of one of more [components](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#ServiceComponent) which correspond to the components of your application.
+Services consist of one of more [components](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#ServiceComponent) which correspond to the components of your application.
-Every component can be either a piece of code that needs to be deployed/instantiated, or a reference to another instantiated service.
-This way, you can construct your application from the code that you own and also leverage services which could be owned by someone else in the organization.
+Every component can be either a piece of code that needs to be deployed/instantiated or a reference to another instantiated service.
+This way, you can construct your application from the code that you own, and leverage services which may be owned by someone else in the organization.

-Service can have also have labels attached to it.
-You can refer to those labels in expressions, typically when writing rules.
+A Service can have also have labels attached to it.
+You can refer to those labels with expressions, which is a practice typically employed when writing rules.

 When defining a **code component**, you must define the following fields:
-* `name` - component name unique within the service
+* `name` - The component name, which must be unique within the service
-* `code` - section which describes application component that needs to be instantiated and managed
+* `code` - The section which describes the application component that needs to be instantiated and managed
-    * `type` - right now the only supported code type is [helm](https://helm.sh/), which is Helm package manager for k8s.
-But Aptomi is completely pluggable and allows developers to use their favorite framework for packaging applications.
-It can support applications manifests defined via ksonnet, k8s YAMLs and more.
+    * `type` - Right now, the only supported code type is [helm](https://helm.sh/), which is the Helm package manager for k8s.
+However, Aptomi is completely pluggable, and allows developers to use their favorite framework for packaging applications.
+Aptomi can support applications manifests defined via ksonnet, k8s YAMLs, and more!
-* `discovery` - every component can expose arbitrary discovery information about itself in a form of labels to other components.
+* `discovery` - Every component can expose arbitrary discovery information about itself, in the form of labels, to other components.
-* `dependencies` - other components within the service, which current component depends on.
-It helps Aptomi to process discovery information and propagate parameters in the right order, as well as controls correct instantiation/destruction order of application components.
+* `dependencies` - Other components within the service which the current component depends on.
+Defining dependencies helps Aptomi process discovery information and propagate parameters in the right order, and also allows you to control the correct instantiation/destruction order of application components.

-For example, here is how you would define an application which consists of Wordpress and MySQL database:
+For example, here is how you would define an application which consists of Wordpress and MySQL database components:
 ```yaml
 - kind: service
   metadata: